openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

  2. put the probe in the probe insert
  3. start the camera via pressing the play &#9654; button
  4. make shure, your probe is centered, shift it around until you see some structure on your screen
- 5. the imgae you see might be very blurry or to be axact, out of foucs. with the PS-controller, move the Z-stage up or down to get a sharp inmage.
+ 5. the imgae you see might be very blurry or to be axact, out of foucs. with the PS-controller, move the Z-stage up or down to get a sharp image.
  6. now you can move arround your probe an inspect it properly